 The authorities have been reacting to this for years with regulations.
 In Miami, for example, people have been busy building the city higher for a number of years.
 Roads and utilities are being rebuilt.
 The municipal drainage pipes must now be laid at a height of at least one meter.
 According to Straka, more than half of all golf courses are below this limit.
 “If they don’t start raising their surface significantly, they will be in an ever-deepening bathtub over time,” warns the golf course designer.

 Golf courses need remodeling

 This trend is now being taken into account when renovating golf courses: Robert Trent Jones Junior, for example, had the drainage pipes adapted accordingly when redesigning the Windsor course near Vero Beach.
-In addition to climate change, he believes that increasing surface sealing due to constant new building and road developments in Florida is causing increasing pressure: “Most golf courses in Florida will have drainage problems,” the renowned golf course architect told the US website Worth in 2021 .
+In addition to climate change, he believes that increasing land sealing due to constant new building and road developments in Florida is causing increasing pressure: “Most golf courses in Florida will have drainage problems,” the renowned golf course architect told the U.S. website Worth as early as 2021.
 “When you create that much concrete, asphalt or paved area, it causes rainwater to collect and that increases the drainage problems.”

 Demand for real estate falls

 The consequences for the golf courses are rising costs due to new drainage systems and green fee cancellations due to increasing closures due to flooding.
 In addition, the golf property business will be negatively impacted.
 A study by academics Benjamin J. Keys and Philip Mulder, published in October 2020 by the University of Pennsylvania, found that the risk of rising sea levels has reduced interest in coastal real estate.
 The authors point to an increasing pessimism among potential buyers when buying a house in Florida and, based on sales figures, show clearly falling transactions in the years 2013 to 2018.
 However, golf communities in Florida are mostly financed by the associated real estate.